21 Amazing Fluffy Animals in the World

 Image Source: Wikimedia

-Bichon Frise weighs around 12 pounds and is a foot long from its head to its twisted tail.
+Bichon Frise is one the best dog breeds for seniors that weighs around 12 pounds and is a foot long from its head to its twisted tail.
 It is a merry, impish tiny dog breed.
 It appears very similar to a plaything because of its black eyes and fluffy white coat.
 These can be found in salvage groups or even as custodians in residences.
 It is very playful and fervent and can be a great buddy.
 It has soft, silky fur all over its body.

 Bichon Frise